larry-lw-chan/GoTi/README.md

 ## Coding Conventions
 GoTi follows BEM (Block, Element, Modifier) naming conventions for CSS, ensuring consistency and maintainability.
 All templates, JavaScript, and CSS formatting are standardized using Prettier.
-Individual page overrides can be used the template by defining a 'style' block.
+Individual page overrides can be done on a per template basis by defining a 'style' block.
 To install necessary dependencies, run:

 ```
 npm install